jcavalin/sh-task-manager/README.md

 # SH Tasks Manager System

 #### How to execute
-To initialize the project, run the following command on the root directory:
+To start the project, run the following command on the root directory:

 ```
 docker-compose up --build